Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/Instructions.md

 # 3.1 Analyzing Artifacts with VirusTotal and the Pyramid of Pain

+> VirusTotal aggregates results from multiple antivirus engines to quickly analyze files, URLs, or IPs for known threats.

+> The Pyramid of Pain highlights the increasing difficulty for attackers as defenders improve detection, from simple hash blocking to identifying attacker techniques.

 > Please visit this [link](https://www.coursera.org/learn/detection-and-response) for further information.

 ## Scenario 1